FullMetalDeveloper/docs/.github/PULL_REVIEWER_GUIDELINES.md

 # Peer Reviewer Guidelines
+As a reviewer, your review is guided by two overarching questions:
 > Question 1: Does this accomplish the intent of the ticket?

-As Engineers our task is to solve problems.

 > Question 2: Is this code able to be understood through code structure or documentation?
-- As Engineers, we create solutions that are able to be understood by our peers, both technical and non-technical.

 ### Suggesting Fixes:
+Reviewers are encouraged to offer feedback and suggestions for improvement.
+Below is a brief summary of the levels of feedback that may be given.

 Major - This presents a structural issue that if not fixed, WILL/COULD lead to issues.
-The reviewer MUST “request changes” along with justification.
+The reviewer MUST “request changes” along with providing a justification.

 Minor - This change is optional, having no significant impact.
-The reviewer MAY NOT “request changes”
+The reviewer MAY NOT “request changes”.

 Investigate - This change may introduce breaking functionality, reviewer is granted discretion using “request changes” if it is unclear if the change will break existing functionality.
 Justification must be included.

-Fix template:
+### Fix Comment template:
 ```
 [Major, Minor, Investigate] - Concise problem statement.